yihanbao117/unisdr_training_endpoints/README.md

-# UNISDR Project - Multilabel Classification
+# UNISDR Text Classification - Training Flask API

 ## Description

-This repository contains UNISDR machine learning project code used within the Emerging Technologies Team.
+This reporsitory contains the Flask Api to retrain text classification project's models, including vectorizar, dimension reductor, normalizar and prediction models  for unisdr (UN Office of Disaster Risk Reduction).
 This project attempts to improve the efficiency of classifying articles on UNISDR website for Office for Disaster Risk Reduction.
-This part of code is mainly to retrain the models when recieving the new datasets.
+This project's main objective is to build a Web Prevention Tool for UNISDR.

 Currently the main focus is to allow: